Abhinav133523/Travel-Agency-Management-System/README.md

 # Travel-Agency-Management-System
-This a Travel Agency Management System.
-Built completely on Python and with the help of SQL for travling Application.
-Currently this Project Dosen't have any user interface.
+This is a Travel Agency Management System built completely on Python and with the help of SQL for a travel Application.
+Currently, this Project doesn't have a user interface.